tlamart/100-days-of-code/log.md

 **Today's Progress:** No CS50x again today, but huge progress on the game now called "_ponk_", almost a MVP.
 Switch from zerobrain to vscode as text editor.

 **Thoughts:** Already two weeks !
 Time flies when we have fun !

+### Day 15: January 16, 2025

+**Today's Progress:** Still working on my ponk game !
+Learnt about how to save / load game, fixing bug on collision.

+**Thoughts:** May be tomorrow I'll head back to cs50x ...